 Eric Jensen at the Fragile Brain Conference outlined the causes and brain changes in several learning differences.
 He concludes that movement, physical activity, and exercise may help control many of the conditions such as Learned Helplessness, Hyperactivity, Delayed Sleep Disorder, Oppositional Disorder, Learning Delays, Reactive Attachment Disorder, Brain Injury and Insults, and Conduct Disorder.
 The Action Based Learning™ Lab provides not only activity and exercise, but also builds relationships, provides team membership and celebrations, promotes rhythm and cross lateral movement, and encourages manipulatives for control.
 Many students with learning disabilities and success in the gymnasium because our curriculum meets their needs in a way that the traditional classroom may not.

-There are two aspects of movement that benet learners:
+There are two aspects of movement that benefit learners:

 • Physical fitness: having a healthy body, healthy mind